Toaster996/softwareengineering/documentation.md

 #### 3.1.8 Site description
 This page will display some basic information to the project an the website.

+### 3.1.9 Contact Us
+To stay in contact with our customers but also to give them an easy chance to ask questions, we will have an Contact us form at the bottom of the page.

+### 3.1.10 Change Password
+In case the user forgot the own password or just wants to change it, he is entiteled to do so in case he knows the email he is using.

 ### 3.2 Usability
 In order to avoid the user having to download an additional app to use our website, the website adapts to all devices.